fedeghe/createReactReducer/README.md

 <img src="./createreactreducer.png" width="300">

-To use it you need to install itnstall globally
+To use it you need to install it globally
 ```
 yarn global add createreactreducer
 ```